overhide/overhide/docs/state-funnel.md

-# The State Funnel -- On Thick Client Thin Client Ambivalence and Relations in a Key-Value Store
+# On Applicability of a Key-Value Store

 The *overhide* system is here as an alternative backend for apps and services.
 It provides authentication, authorization, and a data store.
 But does it apply in many projects?
 Can you fit it in your architecture?

 This write-up is meant to provoke a way of thinking when writing a meaningful collaborative application without a relational database, with just a key-value store.

-It's all in the title:
+Some concepts to consider:

 * **state funnel**: state of data is funneled via [backchannels](http://overhide.io/overhide/docs/glossary.html#backchannel-queue) to update [segment-key](http://overhide.io/overhide/docs/glossary.html#segment-key) values in a gated fashion
 * **thick client thin client ambivalence**: the datastore is just that, a store of data, all data is processed and mediated client-side: the client thickens as the back-end stays thin
 * **relations**: this isn't a relational store, but you can certainly store relations; with *overhide*'s segmentation of data by owner (an individual, a team, a group) relations are references to tightly correlated datastore keys

-#### Paradigm Shift
+* **indices**: any data indices are necessairly client-managed value blobs in the datastore with references to particular keys; if a searchable list of strings-to-references is not enough, you could always store of [DB documents](https://github.com/louischatriot/nedb)

+#### Bring Your Own Data

 If you design your system with the expectation of "bring your own data" as a fundamental tenet, you can have a much more manageable data set to enumerate and traverse.